apelczar/cps_sqrp/readme.md

 inputs, and assigns each school a rating accordingly.
-If inputs are missing for a particular school, the algorithm reassigns those weights to a different inputs (for details about this reassignment, see the “Reassignment Logic” section of the Appendix).
+If inputs are missing for a particular school, the algorithm reassigns those weights to a different inputs (for details about this reassignment, see the “Reassignment Logic” section of the Appendix in the project documentation).
 Finally, the backend calculates a bias score for the user's SQRP model, which communicates how well schools’ scores align with the demographics of their student bodies.
 The interface returns the bias score for the specified policy along with individual ratings for each of the schools and a series of three regression plots.